how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 Rules For Sleep (adapted from Why We Sleep):

 1. Stick to a sleep schedule!
-(Wake up at the same time every morning, but go to sleep when you are tired.)
-This is essential.
-(I’ve found that sticking to a strict wake-up time, my quality of sleep skyrockets, ie. I lose almost no sleep to the sleep goblins.)
+(Do your best to stick to the same sleep-wake times every day.
+If you can’t, try waking up at the same time every morning and going to sleep when you are tired.
+I’ve found that sticking to a strict sleep-wake time, my quality of sleep skyrockets, and I lose almost no sleep to the sleep goblins.)

 2. Sleep in your bed, not on the couch, and the bed is only for sleep, sex, and maybe light reading.